Problem guide

 • It will not make an unsupported model compatible.

-• It will not fix a treadmill that cannot broadcast or pair over Bluetooth at all.
+• It cannot repair a treadmill that cannot broadcast or pair over Bluetooth at all.

 • It does not remove every possible need for KS Fit, especially firmware updates.